mrblackistone/DEV/Azure OpenAI/AOAI and PubSec Info Assistant.md

 ## Queries and Responses

+- **Grounding** - <a href="https://techcommunity.microsoft.com/t5/fasttrack-for-azure/grounding-llms/ba-p/3843857">Grounding</a> is the process of using large language models (LLMs) with information that is use-case specific, relevant, and not available as part of the LLM's trained knowledge.
-- **Retrieval Augmented Generation (RAG)** - Retrieval Augmentation Generation (RAG) is an architecture that augments the capabilities of a Large Language Model (LLM) like ChatGPT by adding an information retrieval system that provides grounding data.
+- **Retrieval Augmented Generation (RAG)** - <a href="https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview">Retrieval Augmentation Generation (RAG)</a> is an architecture that augments the capabilities of a Large Language Model (LLM) like ChatGPT by adding an information retrieval system that provides grounding data.
+- **Persona** - A persona is the "tone" and language used by the AI, such as "an Assistant" or "a Teacher", which makes interacting with the LLM less impersonal.
+- **Chain of Thought** - Chain of Thought refers to the need with each new query in a session to include all previous questions and answers.
+- **Session** - A session is a single Chain of Thought, meaning when all previous requests and responses are included with each new request, and impact how the AI responds.
+- **System Message/Metaprompt** - A system message is an optional (but highly recommended) initial message sent automatically in every new session.
+- **Enrichment Pipeline** - The Enrichment Pipeline is the process of ingesting, parsing, and chunking input data, then embedding/vectorizing it, so the PubSec Info Assistant will be able to provide relevant responses to queries.
+- **Temperature** or **Conversation Type** - Temperature adjusts the randomness of a model's output, where a low temperature results in predictable and tightly scoped responses, and a high temperature results in varied and creative responses.
+- **Response Length** - This option in the application's answer generation configuration pane limits the length of responses to a defined number of tokens.
+- **Top_P** - While this OpenAI API option is unused in the PubSec Info Assistant, it is similar to the "Response Length" option in that it helps to generate short, specific answers.

+More details ...

+- **Grounding**
+   - LLMs are not databases, but rather engines for general reasoning and text generation.
+Grounding allows us to provide specific, often private, data that the LLM engine can then use to generate insights relating to that data which are accurate and specific.
+- **Retrieval Augmented Generation (RAG)**
-   - It utilizes Azure AI Search's Vector Hybrid Search capabilities to retrieve documents that are contextually relevant for precise answers.
+   - RAG, in the PubSec Info Assistant, utilizes Azure AI Search's Vector Hybrid Search capabilities to retrieve documents that are contextually relevant for precise answers.
    - This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.
    - As such, you don't have to go through the immense time and expense of training your own model.
+- **Persona**
-- **Persona** - Personal is the "tone" and language used by the AI, such as "an Assistant" or "a Teacher".
-Depending on the model used, this can impact how it presents responses to varying degrees.
+   - Depending on the LLM used, the persona can impact how it presents responses to varying degrees.
-- **Chain of Thought** - Chain of Thought refers to the need with each new query in a session to include all previous questions and answers.
+- **Chain of Thought**
    - This stems from the absence of persistent "memory" in the OpenAI instance as to your previous queries.
    - This allows OpenAI to provide contextually-appropriate responses based on the conversation so far, without having to store your previous queries or its own responses to them.
-- **Session** - A session is a single Chain of Thought, meaning when all previous requests and responses are included with each new request, and impact how the AI responds.
+- **Session**
    - To eliminate the effect of previous interactions on future responses, you must start a new session, which resets the Chain of Thought.
    - This is particularly important when shifting focus to a new subject that has little or nothing to do with the queries you've made so far.
-- **Grounding** - Grounding refers to the act of limiting results to a specific dataset, rather than the LLM in its entirety.
-   - For instance, if you provide organizational policy documents, grounding means that the PubSec Info Assistant will be limited to providing responses which are relevant to those policy documents.
-- **System Message/Metaprompt** - A system message is an optional (but highly recommended) initial message sent automatically in every new session.
+- **System Message/Metaprompt**
    - It tells the system how responses should be constructed, what kind of persona the system and user should have, etc.
    - This is typically hidden from the user, but is made visible in the PubSec Info Assistant for educational purposes.
    - **X-Shot** - The System Message can include zero-shot, one-shot, or few-shot example interactions, as defined below:
       - **One-shot** - One-shot is when a single example interaction is provided in the system message.
       - **Few-shot** - Few-shot is when more than one example interaction is provided in the system message, though it should consist of three or more examples, because providing only two appears to afford no benefit over just a single shot.
       - **Zero-shot** - Zero-shot is when no example interactions are provided in the system message.
-- **Enrichment Pipeline** - The Enrichment Pipeline is the process of ingesting, parsing, and chunking input data, then embedding/vectorizing it, so the PubSec Info Assistant will be able to provide relevant responses to queries.
-- **Conversation Type** or **Temperature** - The "Conversation Type" selection in the application's answer generation configuration pane is also known as "Temperature", which is an option in OpenAI's API.
+- **Temperature** or **Conversation Type**
+   - The "Conversation Type" selection in the application's answer generation configuration pane is also known as "Temperature", which is an option in OpenAI's API.
    - Temperature affects the probabilities over all possible tokens during each step of the generation process.
 At 0 the process is completely deterministic, always sticking with the most likely token.
    - Depending on what you set it to, the value will be 0.0, 0.6, or 1.0, represented as "Precise", "Balanced", and "Creative" respectively.
-- **Top_P** - While this OpenAI API option is unused in the PubSec Info Assistant, it is similar to the "Response Length" option in that it helps to generate short, specific answers.
+- **Top_P**
    - Top_p sampling, instead of considering all tokens, considers instead only a subset of tokens (the "nucleus").
 As such it is also known as nucleus sampling.
    - Unlike "Response Length" (below), it should be considered an **alternative** to "Temperature" and not adjusted at the same time.
-- **Response Length** - This option in the application's answer generation configuration pane limits the length of responses to a defined number of tokens.

 ## Search

 - **Azure AI Search** - This accelerator employs Vector Hybrid Search, which combines vector similarity with keyword matching to enhance search accuracy.
+- **Types of Search Methods** - For the Information Assistant Accelerator, only Vector search is currently available (Feb 21, 2024).

+More details ...

+- **Azure AI Search**
    - This approach empowers you to find relevant information efficiently by combining the strengths of both semantic vectors and keywords.
    - Note that in Azure Government keyword search is not yet available as of Feb 21, 2024.
-- **Types of Search Methods** - Different search methods.
-For the Information Assistant Accelerator, only Vector search is currently available (Feb 21, 2024).
+- **Types of Search Methods**
    - **Vector** - <a href="https://learn.microsoft.com/en-us/azure/search/vector-search-overview">Vector search</a> is an approach in information retrieval that stores numeric representations of content for search scenarios.
       - Because the content is numeric rather than plain text, the search engine matches on vectors that are the most similar to the query, with no requirement for matching on exact terms.
    - **Hybrid** - Hybrid search is a combination of full text and vector queries that execute against a search index that contains both searchable plain text content and generated embeddings.
 For query purposes, hybrid search is: